Capital investment for regeneration

 - Projects and programmes that can encourage additional investment and address market failure

-If you have any questions on the fund, email them in the first instance to firstname.lastname@example.org.
-Please enter 'Request for further information' into the subject heading.
+If you have any questions on the fund, email them to email@example.com.
+Please enter 'Request for further information' in the subject heading.

 Scottish Partnership for Regeneration in Urban Centres (SPRUCE)